 Most babies can eat well-cooked tomatoes from the age of six months.

 You can feed your baby steamed or boiled tomatoes (without skin) in mash or puree form.
 Removing peel is essential for younger babies as it’s tougher to digest.
 Besides, it can stick to the baby’s mouth and cause gagging.
-Therefore, feeding de-skinned tomatoes to a baby who has just started eating solids is advisable.
+Therefore, feeding de-skinned tomatoes to a baby who has just started eating solid food is advisable.

 Nutritional Value Of Tomatoes